-- Celebrated Story Crossroads Spectacular on Wednesday, May 13, 2020 and individual performances can still be viewed.
+- Celebrated Story Crossroads Spectacular on Wednesday, May 13, 2020 with individual performances and can still be viewed.

 - Premiered pre-recorded 2020 Youth/Community Tellers through the Story Crossroads YouTube Channel, shared with permission and featuring 17 people.

 - Participated in the April A to Z Blog Challenge starting with A is for Apples of Alteration posted on April 1, 2020, theme of Hope & Healing: folktales around the world to beat back viruses and will continue for 2021 for the A to Z Blog Challenge

 - Stay home when you are sick, except to get medical care.